jncraton/operating-systems-cpsc4420/lectures/20-virtual-memory.md

 Substituting Disk Storage for RAM
 ---------------------------------

-- Peristent storage is typically cheaper than RAM
+- Persistent storage is typically cheaper than RAM
 - Virtual memory provides the tools to move rarely used memory pages to persistent storage